Some of them are outdated & won't give you the new puppy litters or new colt crops.

 He really likes coral work and trailing cows.
 Tough dog!
 He weights 55 lbs.

 Althletic enough to jump in the truck, but not built to run all day.
-He can work all day, just not built to run all day.

 He will be the sire to a few more litters in the future and has produced several litters with Tina.